Musicophilia: Reviews

-In a review for The Washington Post, Peter D. Kramer wrote, "In Musicophilia, Sacks turns to the intersection of music and neurology—music as affliction and music as treatment."
-Kramer wrote, "Lacking the dynamic that propels Sacks's other work, Musicophilia threatens to disintegrate into a catalogue of disparate phenomena."
-Kramer went on to say, "What makes Musicophilia cohere is Sacks himself.
+In a review for The Washington Post, Peter D. Kramer writes, "In Musicophilia, Sacks turns to the intersection of music and neurology—music as affliction and music as treatment."
+He continues, "Lacking the dynamic that propels Sacks's other work, Musicophilia threatens to disintegrate into a catalogue of disparate phenomena....
+What makes Musicophilia cohere is Sacks himself.
 He is the book's moral argument.
 Curious, cultured, caring, in his person Sacks justifies the medical profession and, one is tempted to say, the human race."
-Kramer concluded his review by writing, "Sacks is, in short, the ideal exponent of the view that responsiveness to music is intrinsic to our makeup.
+Kramer concludes, "Sacks is, in short, the ideal exponent of the view that responsiveness to music is intrinsic to our makeup.
 He is also the ideal guide to the territory he covers.
 Musicophilia allows readers to join Sacks where he is most alive, amid melodies and with his patients."

 Musicophilia was listed as one of the best books of 2007 by The Washington Post.

 Music and the brain

-Sacks includes discussions of several different conditions associated with music as well as conditions that are helped by music.
-These include musical conditions such as musical hallucinations, absolute pitch, and synesthesia, and non-musical conditions such as blindness, amnesia, and Alzheimer's disease.
+Sacks discusses several different conditions associated with music, such as musical hallucinations, absolute pitch, and synesthesia; and non-musical conditions that can be helped by music, including blindness, amnesia, and Alzheimer's disease.

 Musical conditions

-Sacks first discusses musical seizures, and he mainly writes about someone who had a tumor in his left temporal lobe which caused him to have seizures, during which he heard music.
+Sacks first discusses musical seizures.
+His principal example is a patient who had a tumor in his left temporal lobe which caused him to have seizures, during which he heard music.
 Sacks then writes about musical hallucinations that often accompany deafness, partial hearing loss, or conditions like tinnitus.
 Sacks also focuses a lot on absolute pitch, where a person is able to immediately identify the pitch of a musical note.
 Another condition Sacks spends a lot of time on is synesthesia.
 Sacks discusses several different types of synesthesia: key synesthesia, non-musical synesthesia centered on numbers, letters, and days, synesthesia centered on sounds in general, synesthesia centered on rhythm and tempo, and synesthesia in which the person sees lights and shapes instead of colors.
 Sacks also describes cases where synesthesia has accompanied blindness.